isabella232/journeys.en/help/using/building-journeys/condition.md

 ## Percentage split {#percentage_split}

-This option allows you to randomly split the audience to define a different action for each path.
-Define the number of splits and the repartition for each group.
+This option allows you to randomly split the audience to define a different action for each group.
+Define the number of splits and the repartition for each path.
 The split calculation is statistical as the system cannot anticipate how many people will flow in this activity of the journey.
 As a result, the split has a very low error margin.
 This function is based on a Java random mechanism (see this [page](https://docs.oracle.com/javase/7/docs/api/java/util/Random.html)).

 >[!NOTE]
 >
 >Note that there is no button to add a path in the percentage split condition.
 The number of paths will depend on the number of splits.
-In split conditions, you can not add a path for other cases as it cannot happen.
+In split conditions, you cannot add a path for other cases as it cannot happen.
 People will always go into one of the split paths.

 ![](../assets/journey52.png)